bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/Git-Guide/README.md

 4. Visit the fork that you just created on GitHub and copy the URL of your fork.

-5. Clone your fork of the repository to your local machine and move into that directory:
+5. Clone your fork of the repository to your local machine and move into that directory by typing the following command:

     ```sh
     git clone git@github.com:<YOUR_GITHUB_USERNAME>/forking-tutorial.git && cd forking-tutorial
     ```

-6. Run the following command to see that the remote URL for the repository is set to your own personal GitHub:
+6. Type the following command to see that the remote URL for the repository is set to your own personal GitHub:

     ```sh
     git remote -v